Charles Gildon: Career

-Gildon is also involved with the biographies of women writers.
+Gildon is involved with the biographies of women writers.
 He is assumed to be the biographer who masqueraded as "One of the Fair Sex" of Memoirs on the Life of Mrs. Behn which appears at the beginning of the first edition of The Histories and Novels or the Late Ingenious Mrs. Behn (1696).
 Gildon wrote two sheets of Mrs. Manley's life under the title of The History of Rivella, Author of the Atalantis, probably in a negative light.
 Delarivier Manley persuaded the publisher Edmund Curll to defer the publication; soon Manley met and reconciled with Gildon to suppress his materials.
 Then Manley wrote her own version of history under strict time constraints and published it anonymously under the title The Adventures of Rivella (1714).